Get the latest from TODAY

 The other surprising impact was my complete lack of hunger.
 I knew fat fills you up.
 However, I was surprised after the initial shock subsided that my hunger went along with it.
 What I had been preaching to my patients for the past two decades was, in fact, the truth: It’s not the calories that matter, it’s the type.
 My daily calorie consumption during my 30 days was at an all-time high.
 It makes sense, since gram for gram, calories from fat are more than double that of carbohydrates or protein.
 Despite this, I lost weight.
 I felt better in my clothing.
 I also felt that my belly, which I struggle with, had deflated.
 (Some experts advise against the ketogenic diet for weight loss.)

-Here’s the best way to start the diet
+How to start the keto diet

 If the ketogenic diet is one you feel you are a good candidate for, then don’t wait, start today!
 Start by planning out meals that follow the macronutrient breakdown detailed in this article.
 You can use an app that tracks your snacks and meals.
 I also found ketogenic recipe books to be very helpful.